vitalab/vitalab.github.io/deep-learning/_posts/2018-07-24-learning-compression.md

 In practice, the Compression step is done algorithmically by keeping the top-$$ \kappa $$ weights in $$ \theta $$ and zeroing-out the rest (remember that only $$ \theta $$ is changed here, not $$ w $$).
 See paper for all the crunchy details, formulas, theorems and proofs.

-## Penality form
+## Penalty form

-The penality form is very similar and is proved to be equivalent.
+The penalty form is very similar and is proved to be equivalent.
 The Learning step is the same, and the Compression step replaces the constraint with a term to minimize.

 ## Global vs. Local sparsity